israellevin/marmalade/README.md

   - `config.lisp` jam specific configurations, can clobber values in the top level `config.lisp`.
   - `jam.log` debug log of the jam.
   - `jam.aof` append-only file that contains the state of the jam at any given time, as a series of events that have happened in the jam.
 This is the single source of truth for the state of the jam.
-  - `players/` contains all the players that have ever participated in the jam, each with a unique name and directory.
+  - `players/` contains all the players that have ever participated in the jam, each in a unique directory with the player's name.
+This directory contains all the working directories of the generators during the jam, and can be deleted  once the jam is over (and potentially recreated from the `generators` archive directory using the log).
-    - `generators/` contains all the generators that the player ran during the jam, each with a unique name and directory extracted from the `generators/` directory.
+    - `generators/` contains all the foreign player's generators that the local player ran during the jam, each in a unique directory with the generator's name, containing directories for all of its instances (each extracted in turn from the `generators/` directory).
     - `config.lisp` contains the foreign player's name, address, and public key.
 Will never clobber anything.

 ## Generators